reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 Each objective has optional parameters defined by `option` property:
 * `threshold`: a target coefficient of variation (scale invariant statistical measure of dispersion) value which specifies desired minimum balancing level.
 All values below threshold are considered equal which helps the search algorithm to optimize conflicting objectives.
+This similar to ε-Constraint Method optimization (in some degree).

-It is recommended to set both option values to guide the search towards optimum for conflicting objectives, e.g. cost minimization and any of work balance.
+It is recommended to set `threshold` option to guide the search towards optimum for conflicting objectives, e.g. cost minimization and any of work balance.

 An usage example: